minerupset/minerupset.github.io/blog-folder/docs/index.md

 ## Posts in Chronological Order

-Welcome to my thoughts.
-I hope you find what you're looking for.
+Welcome to my various thoughts: I hope you find what you're looking for.
+I aim to post a new article every Monday, but the topic is always a mystery (usually to me as well).
+Feel free to <a href='/tags' target='_blank'>search by tag</a> if there's a specific topic you're looking for.

 | Title                                                                   | Article Length | Publish Date |
 | :---------------------------------------------------------------------- | :------------: | -----------: |